cs480x-21c/02-DataVis-5Ways/README.md

 ## Technical Achievements
 - Used the three input excel scatterplot to make the size of the dots increase with vehicle weight.
+- Created the color set and mapped the colors to it in python.
+- Used viridis for the cmap.

 ### Design Achievements
 - Downloaded the given graph and used a color picker to select colors for the Rplot graph